Muon trident process at far-forward LHC detectors: Formalism

-At leading order, lepton pairs can be created electromagnetically by the Bethe - Heitler (photon - photon fusion) process and by bremsstrahlung from the interacting (muon and nucleus) particles.
+At leading order, lepton pairs can be created electromagnetically by the Bethe-Heitler (photon-photon fusion) process and by bremsstrahlung from the interacting (muon and nucleus) particles.
 Previous studies have demonstrated that the contribution of nucleus bremsstrahlung is negligible \cite{Albright:1978mg,Ganapathi:1978qm,Kelner:1998mh}.
-As a consequence, in our calculations, we only will consider the contributions of the diagrams represented in Fig. \ref{fig:diagramas}.
-Because of charge - conjugation invariance, there is no interference between the Bethe - Heitler and bremsstrahlung diagrams in the total cross - section, but it is present in differential distributions.
+As a consequence, in our calculations, we will only consider the contributions of the diagrams represented in Fig. \ref{fig:diagramas}.
+Because of charge-conjugation invariance, there is no interference between the Bethe-Heitler and bremsstrahlung diagrams in the total cross-section, but it is present in differential distributions.
 Experimentally, the muon trident process is characterized by a primary track associated with the incoming muon and three quasicollinear tracks for the outgoing leptons ($\mu_f^{\pm} l^+l^-$).
-Such a signature arises from the small deflection of the scattered coupled with low momentum transfer to the nucleus.
+Such a signature originates from the small deflection angle of the scattered muon, combined with the low momentum transfer of the muon to the nucleus.
 It is important to emphasize that a similar topology can also arise by the combination of the photon emission process ($\mu^{\pm}_{i} + A \rightarrow \mu^{\pm}_{f} + A + \gamma$) followed by gamma conversion ($\gamma \rightarrow l^+l^-$).
-Once in this process the photon has an interaction length of few mm in the matter, it would be possible to separate its contribution if we can reconstruct the interaction vertex properly.
+Once in this process the photon has an interaction length of few millimeters in the matter, it would be possible to separate its contribution if we can reconstruct the interaction vertex properly.
 However, such analysis is beyond the scope of the current work.
 An additional background for the muon trident process is the production of a pair of charged pions, with the pions being misidentified as muons.
 Since the hadronic interaction length for pions with the tungsten layers of FASER$\nu$(2) is of the order of $\lambda_{\mathrm{int}} \sim 10$ cm \cite{FASER:2020gpr}, the subtraction of this contribution is expected to be feasible.